Maia-DAO/ecosystem-docs/versioned_docs/version-Ulysses/overview/unified-liquidity/02-ulysses-unified-tokens.md

 15. Withdraw 0.6 mainnet-hETH from the Ulysses AMM on the ARB chain using 0.6 mainnet-ulysses-LP of ETH.
 16. Swap 0.6 mainnet-hETH for 0.6 op-hETH using the Ulysses AMM on the ARB chain.
 17. Bridge and withdraw 1 op-hETH using the Ulysses Root Port on the ARB chain.
-18. Send an Anycall request.
+18. Send an LayerZero request.
 19. Withdraw 1 ETH from the Ulysses Branch Port on the OP chain.

 ### FlowChart